coletonodonnell/coleton.io/content/posts/algo.md

     0   1   2   3   4   5   6   7   8   9   10  11  12  13  14  15
 ```

-Next, scan the array and increment with each value, eg.:
+Next, scan the array and increment with each value, e.g:

 ```
 A | 6   3   9   10  15  6   8   12  3   6